kurokobo/awx-on-k3s/galaxy/README.md

 ## Configuration and Usage

 Basic configuration and usage of Galaxy NG.
-Following section is based on Galaxy NG 4.9.

 ### Sync Collections with Public Galaxy